cfengine/documentation/reference/promise-types/files.markdown

 #### include_basedir

-**Description**: true/false include the start/root dir of the search results
+**Description:** true/false include the start/root dir of the search results

 When checking files recursively (with `depth_search`) the promiser is a